KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

     test_script:
     - ps: . .\build.ps1

 This yaml file looks fairly basic with one exception.
-I'll mention how to get a NewgetApiKey in a moment, but that is something that needs to be secured.
+That NewgetApiKey my API key for the PSGallery.
 I pinged Warren on how he handled it and he told me it was encrypted.
 AppVoyer has a way to [encrypt strings](https://www.appveyor.com/docs/build-configuration/#secure-variables) that you can use this way.

 I used everything else as it was other than providing my secure NugetApiKey.